jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-1/assignment-1.rst

 1. Make each logic gat ewith N transistors with

-2. Make a nand and nor, BUT NOT WITH JUST CHAINING AND/OR AND NOT
+2. Make a nand and nor, BUT NOT WITH JUST CHAINING AND/OR AND NOT (limit transistor count)

+    with 3 transistors, then with 2

 3. implement xor with transistors